Mitch Marsh leads Australia in the Twenty20 World Cup cricket. Steve Smith misses selection - ExBulletin

 The 34 year old Smith signed for the Washington Freedom for the second season of Major League Cricket in the United States, which begins on July 4, four days after the T20 World Cup concludes.

-Fraser-McGurk entered the squad calculations for his strike rate of 233.33 in the Indian Premier League, but it was not enough to replace Travis Head or veteran David Warner at the global tournament.
+Fraser-McGurk entered the squad calculations thanks to his strike rate of 233.33 in the Indian Premier League, but it was not enough to replace Travis Head or veteran David Warner at the global tournament.

 All-rounder Marsh is likely to bat at No. 3 and Glenn Maxwell at No. 4 in the lineup, with Tim David likely to fill the finisher role further down the order.